conduktor/conduktor-docs/docs/gateway/configuration/env-variables.md

 The next most important setting is the replication factor.
 This should be set to at least 3 in production environments to ensure the data is safe, and the Gateway will warn on start up if it is set to less than 3 (but otherwise work fine).
 The Gateway uses the default value for your Kafka brokers for this setting when it creates the topics.

-For partition counts, most of the topics are low volume and can operate well with only a single partition.
-This is not required (the Gateway will work with multi partition topics for internal state), however there is no need to have more than 1 partition.
+For partition count, most of the topics are low volume and can operate well with only a single partition.
+This is not enforced (the Gateway will work with multi partition topics for internal state), however there is no need to have more than 1 partition.
 The exception to this is the audit log topic, which can have a lot of events written to it if enabled for a busy cluster.
 For the audit log we recommend starting with 3 partitions - this setting does not actually affect gateway performance (as it is a writer, not a reader), but will impact any other consumers you may run reading from it.

 | Topic                                                   | Cleanup Policy | Recommended Partitions | Other Configuration                                                                  |